Sasha Krause Murder: Where is Mark Gooch Now?

 When the remains of Sasha Krause were found in Sunset Crater National Monument outside Flagstaff, Arizona, on February 24, 2020, it raised more questions than answers.
 That’s because the 27-year-old had gone missing weeks prior, on January 18, 2020, from her small conservative Mennonite community hundreds of miles away in Farmington, New Mexico.
 Investigation Discovery’s ‘People Magazine Investigates: The Grudge’ carefully chronicles this harrowing incident in detail, shining a clear light upon what transpired and why.

-Sasha Krause Suffered Blunt Force Trauma and a Bullet Wound to the Head
+Sasha Krause Sustained Blunt Force Trauma and a Gunshot Wound to the Head

 Born on April 8, 1992, in Temple, Texas, to Laura Krause and Robert Krause, as one of seven children, Sasha Krause grew up in a big, beautiful, loud, loving, and supportive family.
 She was just 11 years old when her parents joined the Mennonite church, resulting in her and her siblings – Amanda, Megan, Emma, Robert, Evelyn, and Sara – becoming devoted Christians.
-It was thus no surprise when she started writing poems and lyrics for hymns or when she evolved into an educator at Grandview Gospel Fellowship for over 6 years.
+It was thus no surprise when she began writing poems and hymn lyrics, or when she became an educator at Grandview Gospel Fellowship for over 6 years.

 Thus began an extensive investigation, but despite the officials’ best efforts, it was only Shasha’s remains that were found over a month later near Flagstaff, Arizona.
 It was February 21, 2020, when a camper at Sunset Crater National Monument found the 27-year-old’s remains while they were looking for firewood, and they immediately contacted the local authorities.
 According to records, her hands were bound with duct tape, she had signs of blunt force trauma, and her cause of death was a shot in the head with a .22-caliber weapon.